apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 );
 ```

-This system makes it easy to see the correspondence between the thrift
+This system makes it easy to see the correspondence between the Thrift
-definition and the Rust structure, and thus is easy to support newly added
+definition and the Rust structure, making it straightforward to support newly added
-structures, such as the recent `GeospatialStatistics`.
-The carefully hand
+structures such as the recent `GeospatialStatistics`.
+The carefully hand-
-optimized parsers for the most performance critical structures, such as
+optimized parsers for the most performance-critical structures, such as
-`RowGroupMetaData` and `ColumnChunkMetaData`, are harder, though still
+`RowGroupMetaData` and `ColumnChunkMetaData`, are harder—though still
-straightforward, to update (for example, see [this PR]).
-However, those
+straightforward—to update (see [this PR]).
+However, those structures are less
-structures are also less likely to change frequently.
+likely to change frequently.

 ### Future Improvements